GoogleCloudDataproc/spark-bigquery-connector/README-template.md

 **Important:** Please use version 0.24.2 and above for direct writes, as previous versions have a bug that may cause a table deletion in certain cases.

-**Important:** Direct write method is in preview mode

 #### Indirect write
-In this method the data is written first  to GCS, and then it is loaded it to BigQuery.
+This method is supported by all the connector.
+In this method the data is written first  to GCS and then it is loaded it to BigQuery.
 A GCS bucket must be configured to indicate the temporary data location.

 ```
 df.write \